TSUITUENYUE/tsuituenyue.github.io/_pages/about.md

         <div class="about-text">
           <h2>Tuen-Yue Tsui</h2>

-          <p>I am a passionate researcher dedicated to advancing knowledge at the intersection of robotics, generative models, and physics-aware vision/graphics.
+          <p>I am a passionate researcher dedicated to advancing knowledge at the intersection of robotics, world models, and physics-aware vision/graphics.
 My work aims to build the human like congnitive system for highly autonomous intelligence in robotics.</p>

           <p>Currently, I'm a Second Year Master Student in Robotics at Penn, advised by Prof. Lingjie Liu.
 I'm working on a project for robots to intuitively understand the motions from demonstrations without any labeled signal and carry them out in an adaptive way. </p>